xudon9/CMM/README.md

 ## 2. The Interpreter
 ### Garbage Collection
-CMM do garbeage collection by the reference counting algorithm.
+CMM do garbage collection by the reference counting algorithm.

-Out implementation is pretty straightforward: all new objects are created by `std::make_shared` and save them with smart pointer `std::shared_ptr<T>` in C++11, which automatically manages the reference count and delete the object when refcount decreases to 0.
+Out implementation is pretty straightforward: all new objects are created by `std::make_shared` and save them with smart pointer `std::shared_ptr<T>` in C++11, which automatically manages the reference count and delete the object when ref-count decreases to 0.

 It is publicly known that there's a problem with reference counting algorithm: When objects reference form a cycle, and the cycle cannot be used directly or indirectly from top level,